-A key responsibility of Group Board is to review, assess and confirm the adequacy and Committee immediately should there be effectiveness of the Group's risk management a risk of potential conflict of interest.
-The and internal controls systems.
-Group Board has delegated part of this responsibility to the by the external auditor was reviewed by the Risk and Audit Committee.
+A key responsibility of Group Board is to review, assess and confirm the adequacy and effectiveness of the Group's risk management and internal controls systems.
+Group Board has delegated part of this responsibility to the Risk and Audit Committee.
 The role and work of the Risk and Audit Committee is described in the earlier paragraphs of this statement.